terra-campaigns/unsettled/directory/FoldedBelow/UndergroundTemple.md

 role: Abandoned Underground Temple with mixed references.
 status:
 hooks:
-- Adventurers have found two iron gates in corridors in the underground cathedral, which they found by the river floods, southeast of Sigisfarne.
-One does not open, and a collapsed corridor blocks the other one.
 - Note found on a dead adventurer "..."Big Market”...
 “Wall"...
 “Village”..."
 nav_order: 1025-03-31